uber-perfect-cell/pipe-viewer-haiku/README.md

 An implementation of pipe-viewer, a gtk based application on Haiku!
 Doing this because is SMTube is so bloody ugly and outdated.
 This fork does ignore the CLI version.

+## To Do

+Compile a HPKG and write build instructions for Haiku

 ## pipe-viewer

 A lightweight application (fork of [straw-viewer](https://github.com/trizen/straw-viewer)) for searching and playing videos from YouTube.